chamley/chamley/README.md

 💥 Hi, I’m Sebastian.
 I'm a software engineer 💥

 I'm originally from Boston/Paris but based in Berlin and speak 🇺🇸 🇫🇷 🇪🇸 fluently.
 But traveling is definitely my passion (30 countries visited so far! 🥳) I've done a lot of backpacking.
-I’m interested in software, data, MMA and music ✨

-🌱 I’m always learning several things at once.
+I’m interested in software, data, MMA and music.
+I’m always learning several things at once.
 Currently I am:

   ​				🍎 Perfecting my skills in building and deploying React/React Native software